attrainingmtl/product-ops-automation/README.md

 Methodology: Agile (Scrum/Kanban), SDLC, PMP Frameworks

-🚀 Featured Projects
+Featured Projects
 1. Automated Taxonomy & Data Enrichment Engine Business Problem: Managed an omnichannel inventory of 1,000+ technical SKUs where manual tagging led to search friction, poor SEO, and inconsistent UX filters.
+I recognized that our inventory data was unstructured, making it impossible to perform real-time stock analysis.
+I built a Python engine to programmatically tag 1,000+ SKUs.
+This allowed me to generate automated Distribution Reports which provided the CEO with instant visibility into our product mix.
+This ensured our procurement remained aligned with seasonal demand, protecting our 18% profit margins."

 The Solution: Developed a Python-based engine using Regex to programmatically extract attributes (Length, Shape, Material) from unstructured product titles.